 The situation in Gaza continues to be one of the most complex, explosive and tragic components of the Israeli-Palestinian conflict.

-In the years since Israel’s 2005 disengagement from Gaza and the rise to power of Hamas, we have seen four rounds of full-fledged military confrontation between Hamas and Israel.
-These clashes have had devastating consequences for Gaza’s civilian population, economy and basic infrastructure, contributing to one of the world’s most severe humanitarian crises.
+The years since Israel’s 2005 disengagement from Gaza and the rise to power of Hamas have seen several rounds of full-fledged military confrontation between Hamas and Israel.
+These clashes have had devastating consequences for Gaza’s civilian population, economy and basic infrastructure, contributing to one of the world’s most horrifying humanitarian crises.
 Israeli civilians all along the southern border and beyond have been subjected to indiscriminate rocket fire and terror attacks.
 Thousands of Palestinians and over one hundred Israeli soldiers and civilians have been killed or wounded.

 J Street urges leaders on all sides to seriously pursue proposals like this, and to act responsibly and proactively to improve the situation in a way that helps avoid future rounds of conflict and ends the continual cycle of violence.